adamjmurray/jsound/INTRO.md

 ### Opening Devices ###

-Input and output devices will not function until they are opened via {JSound/Midi/Device#open}.
+Input and output devices will not function until they are opened via {JSound::Midi::Device#open}.
 If an input or output device does not appear to be working, you probably forgot to open it.

 Some of the {JSound::Midi::DeviceList} methods will automatically open the device for you.